-The Company's financed emissions are quantified, on an operational control basis, per the PCAF Financed Emissions Standard, which aligns with GHG disclosures set out in Annex 1 of the SFDR RTS and the TCFD's recommended metrics for asset managers.
+The Company's financed emissions are quantified, on an operational control basis1, per the PCAF Financed Emissions Standard, which aligns with GHG disclosures set out in Annex 1 of the SFDR RTS and the TCFD's recommended metrics for asset managers.
 Amber is engaging with PCAF directly to inform the development of additional attribution methodologies to better reflect the nature of concession-based infrastructure investments.

-For PPP investments, where the Company holds a majority equity share, Amber collected comprehensive GHG activity data (e.g. energy consumption), which was used to quantify Scope 1, 2 and 3 emissions using its bespoke carbon tool.
+For PPP investments Amber collected comprehensive GHG activity data (e.g. energy consumption), which was used to quantify Scope 1, 2 and 3 emissions using its bespoke carbon tool.